-CONSEQUENCE- category 1 - high
+CONSEQUENCE- Category 1 - High

-- Serious undermining of the proper function of local or national government, business or public services - Serious detrimental effect on individuals and/or the community - Serious impact on shared sense of honesty - High level of inconvenience caused to the victims or others - Substantial intended financial gain to offender or another or loss caused to others - Actual Loss (above \$250,000 in the High Court, above \$10,000 in the Magistrates Court)
+Serious undermining of the proper function of local or national government, business or public services

+Serious detrimental effect on individuals and/or the community

+Serious impact on shared sense of honesty

+High level of inconvenience caused to the victims or others

+Substantial intended financial gain to offender or another or loss caused to others

+Actual Loss (above \$250000 in the High Court, above \$10000 in the Magistrates Court)

-- Significant undermining of the proper function of local or national government, business or public services - Significant detrimental effect on individuals and/or the community - Significant impact on shared sense of honesty - Significant intended financial gain to offender or another or loss caused to others - Risk of category 1 harm - Actual Loss (\$50,000 to \$250,000 in the High Court, \$5,000 to \$10,000 in the Magistrates Court)
+Significant undermining of the proper function of local or national government, business or public services

+Significant detrimental effect on individuals and/or the community

+Significant impact on shared sense of honesty

+Significant intended financial gain to offender or another or loss caused to others

+Actual Loss (\$50000 to \$250000 in the High Court, \$5000 to \$10000 in the Magistrates Court)

-- Limited detrimental impact on individuals, the community, government, business or public services. - Limited intended financial gain to offender or another or loss caused to others - Limited impact on shared sense of honesty - Risk of category 2 harm - Actual Loss (\$10,000 to \$50,000 in the High Court, \$500 to \$5,000 in the Magistrates Court)
+Limited detrimental impact on individuals, the community, government, business or public services.

+Limited intended financial gain to offender or another or loss caused to others

+Limited impact on shared sense of honesty

+Actual Loss (\$10000 up to \$50000 in the High Court, \$500 up to \$5000 in the Magistrates Court)

-CONSEQUENCE - category 4
+CONSEQUENCE - Category 4 - Least

-- No impact on individuals, the community, government, business or public services. - Risk of category 3 harm - Actual Loss (Up to \$10,000 in the High Court, and up to \$500 in the Magistrates Court)
+No impact on individuals, the community, government, business or public services.

+Actual Loss (up to \$10000 in the High Court, and up to \$500 in the Magistrates Court)

-The second stage is to consider seriousness by assessing the culpability of the offender.
+The second stage is to consider SERIOUSNESS by assessing the culpability of the offender.
 Culpability should assess the offender's role and the extent to which the offending was planned and the sophistication with which it was carried out.
 Levels of culpability may be demonstrated by one or more of the following: